cmdotcom/text-sdk-dotnet/README.md

 For all possibly returned status codes, please reference the `TextClientStatusCode` enum.

-## Sending a whatsApp template message
+## Sending a WhatsApp template message
 By using the `MessageBuilder` it is possible to create template messages.
 Please not that this is WhatsApp only and you your template needs to be approved before sending.
 For more info please check our documentation: https://docs.cmtelecom.com/en/api/business-messaging-api/1.0/index#whatsapp-template-message
 ```cs